Tahoe Regional Planning Agency: Controversy and criticism

 Lake Tahoe residents, the State of California, environmental groups and property rights groups have repeatedly sued TRPA to change restrictions and fees in the Tahoe Region.
-The charges levied against TRPA represent a wide range of grievances and displeasure with the Agency, claiming that the agency is too powerful, abusive or biased, exclusively run by non-elected officials, or applying selective environmental data that goes far beyond their mandate of environmental protection, and asserting restrictions on residents and development of private property violate a range of laws, including the Takings Clause in the U.S. constitution.
+The charges levied against TRPA represent a wide range of grievances and displeasure with the agency, claiming that the agency is too powerful, abusive or biased, exclusively run by non-elected officials, or applying selective environmental data that goes far beyond their mandate of environmental protection, and asserting restrictions on residents and development of private property violate a range of laws, including the Takings Clause in the U.S. constitution.

 There is also concern over the scientific evidence TRPA uses to form its regulations.
-For example, for more than twenty years, construction of new piers in "prime fish habitat" areas was prohibited, but studies were later released that showed some manmade structures in "feeding and escape cover" habitat areas could actually benefit fish populations.
+For example, for more than 20 years, the construction of new piers in "prime fish habitat" areas was prohibited.
+Still, later studies showed that some artificial structures in "feeding and escape cover" habitat areas could actually benefit fish populations.

 Criticism of TRPA often falls under the category of economics.
-Some business owners and homeowners express concerns that they want more freedom to build or expand in order to realize the maximum value from their properties.
-TRPA says it works diligently to find innovative ways to allow property owners to develop their property in environmentally sensitive ways and has created programs that balance environmental impacts through mitigation, but this claim is also disputed claiming that the TRPA is unaccountable and ignores the public.
-Mitigation measures usually come in the form of fees which are used to fund environmental improvement and restoration projects, but there is no way for residents and businesses to verify whether the mitigation fees they paid were applied to actual environmental mitigation.
-Some feel that the fees amount to undue taxation, such as a per day fee for visitors renting a passenger vehicle.
-In 2021 this fee was $5.50 per day, with the proceeds earmarked to fund public transportation, which some argue falls outside of the 1969 TRPA Charter.
+Some business owners and homeowners express concern that they want more freedom to build or expand to realize the maximum value from their properties.
+TRPA says it works diligently to find innovative ways for property owners to develop their properties in environmentally sensitive ways and has created programs that balance environmental impacts through mitigation.
+Still, this claim is also disputed, with critics arguing that the TRPA is unaccountable and ignores the public.
+Mitigation measures usually take the form of fees used to fund environmental improvement and restoration projects.
+Still, there is no way for residents and businesses to verify whether the mitigation fees they paid were applied to actual environmental mitigation.
+Some feel that the fees amount to undue taxation, such as a per-day fee for visitors renting a passenger vehicle.
+In 2021, this fee was $5.50 per day, with the proceeds earmarked to fund public transportation, which some argue falls outside of the 1969 TRPA Charter.
 TRPA posts their fee schedule online which shows that homeowners and businesses must pay potentially thousands of dollars in parcel improvement application fees, including site assessment fees, Information Technology fees, surveys fees, processing fees, per square footage fees, and many other static and variable fees before an individual or business can even begin to plan for improvement to their private lot.
-The fees have been viewed as discriminatory in practice, with only wealthy residences and businesses able to cover fees that are exorbitant in comparison to surrounding cities and counties.
+The fees have been viewed as discriminatory in practice, with only wealthy residents and businesses able to afford them, compared to surrounding cities and counties.